Given a 31 Percent Cost Increase For Most Popular Obamacare Plans, Consumers Must Compare Coverage Alternatives

 Consumers should understand that these three alternatives generally will not cover pre-existing conditions and may not offer all of the ten essential health benefits included in an ACA plan.
 Consumers may also be subject to the IRS ACA tax penalty unless they quality for a penalty exemption.
 Ministry plan members will not be subject to the ACA tax penalty so long as the ministry was established prior to 1999.

 Bruce Telkamp, Founder and CEO of AgileHealthInsurance said, "ACA open enrollment starts today but millions of consumers will be priced out of the ACA market.
 This year witnessed an unsustainable 31 percent increase over last year’s Silver premiums, without any new benefits being added to these plans.
-In practical terms, this means the average unsubsidized premium nationwide for a 40-year-old on Silver plan is $537, which is more than the average new car payment in the U.S. We strongly encourage consumers to understand their alternatives to ACA plans, in particular, their option to buy short-term health insurance on AgileHealthInsurance.com.
-Short-term health insurance plans may be ideal gap coverage until the broader individual market stabilizes and becomes affordable again.
-Most consumers can choose from dozens of short-term health insurance plans on the Agile website for under $100 per month.
-Short-term health insurance plans have similar deductibles and max out-of-pocket limits to ACA plans, and consumers can use their short-term health insurance plan to pay for access to most doctors and hospitals across the U.S."
+In practical terms, this means the average unsubsidized premium nationwide for a 40-year-old on Silver plan is $537, which is more than the average new car payment in the U.S. We strongly encourage consumers to understand their alternatives to ACA plans, in particular, their option to buy short term medical insurance on AgileHealthInsurance.com.
+Short Term Medical Insurance plans may be ideal gap coverage until the broader individual market stabilizes and becomes affordable again.
+Most consumers can choose from dozens of short term medical insurance plans on the Agile website for under $100 per month.
+Short Term Medical Insurance plans have similar deductibles and max out-of-pocket limits to ACA plans, and consumers can use their short term medical insurance plan to pay for access to most doctors and hospitals across the U.S."

 *Price increases cited are from a HealthPocket study.
 There are multiple other studies that may differ a little due to differences in the methodology used to calculate increases.
 For instance, Avalere Health cited an increase of 34% in Silver and 18% in Bronze.